AdaiasMagdiel/Beremiz/docs/displaying-data.md

 # Displaying Data

+In Beremiz, you can display data in various formats using the `show` keyword and string interpolation.

 ## Showing Last Stack Element

-The keyword `show` is used to remove and display the last element of the stack.
+The keyword `show` removes and displays the last element of the stack.

 Example: